kwong577/PortfolioProjects/README.md

 **Code**: SQLQuery - airbnb.sql
 **Tableau Public**: [dashboard](https://public.tableau.com/views/AirBnBDataToronto-Sep2022/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)
 **Dashboard Canva**: AirBnB Data Dashboards.pdf
 **Description**: This analysis examines the various AirBnB listings offered within the Toronto area.
-The data can be accessed through the following link (http://insideairbnb.com/get-the-data).
+The data can be accessed through the following [link](http://insideairbnb.com/get-the-data).
 We use multiple graphs to explore the average price point of the various listings available within the neighborhoods of Toronto.
 The intent is to give an overview that supports the decision-making of real estate companies and/or owners.
 **Technology**: MS-SQL, Tableau

 ### Twitter NLP Analysis